cor1nthian/audioconv/README.md

 # Audio files converter
-Script to convert audio files using ffmpeg.
+Script to convert audio files (audio files from specific folder) using ffmpeg.
 Tested with Windows 10 with flac to mp3 and wav to mp3 conversions.

 Script uses pymediainfo library